 All medical students participating in clinical activities are required to be fit for a N95 Respirator on an annual basis.
 N95 filtering face-piece respirators are air-purifying respirators certified by the National Institute of Occupational Safety and Health (NIOSH) that protect against airborne contaminants (i.e., dusts, fumes, microbial agents such as tuberculosis bacteria & flu virus).
 As a medical student participating in clinical activities, you may be required to wear N95 for tasks such as entering isolation rooms and other activities involving close contact with potentially infected persons.

-The Stanford University Department of Environmental Health & Safety oversees the mask fit process and per Cal/OSHA guidelines, medical students will be approved after successfully completing the following:
+Stanford Occupational Health Services (OHS), located in Stanford Hospital, oversees the mask fit process and per Cal/OSHA guidelines, medical students will be approved after successfully completing the following:

 - Medical Evaluation/Clearance: to determine if users are physically fit to wear a respirator.

-The Office of Medical Education will coordinate the process for scheduling students for their fit-testing with pre-clerkship students scheduled in Autumn Quarter and clerkship students scheduled during the beginning (Period 1) of the clerkship calendar.
+The Office of Medical Education will coordinate the process for scheduling students for their fit-testing.
 Students who do not successfully complete all steps of the fit test process may not be allowed to participate in clinical activities until this is completed.